 The Associate Degree in Foundations of Health Career is designed for students interested in a health-related career, whose focus is on direct-entry into the workforce.
-Students begin by taking HTH 101- Introduction to Health Careers, along with general education requirements.
+Students begin by taking HTH 101 - Introduction to Health Careers, along with general education requirements.
 Students will work closely with their advisor to place into appropriate courses guided by their strengths and personal career goals.
 Students who desire fast entry into the workforce have the option to complete a certificate in Community Health Worker, Director Care Worker, Medical Billing & Coding, or Medical Assisting as part of this degree.
 The co-requisites for selective programs in health are embedded in this major.
-Selective programs include an associate degree in Nursing, certificate in Practical Nursing, and associate degree in Radiologic Technology (A.S.).
+Selective programs include Nursing, A.S., Practical Nursing Certificate, and Radiologic Technology, A.S..
 Each of these programs requires a separate application process along with attendance at the appropriate information session.